Visualize your data in a bar, line or pie chart.

 Let's continue with our chart of Rides for our dynamic filter example.
 Except, this time, we'll filter the chart to only show the rides of a particular rider, based on a selection in a table.
 Let's first add a table of Riders.

-Then, let's set up a chart using the same Rides resource, and the same configuration as the preset example (x-axis: created at grouped by day; y-axis: sum of total price).
-Then, create a filter, binding the id from the Riders table with the rider id in the Rides resource.
+Then, let's set up a chart using the same Rides data, and the same configuration as the preset example (x-axis: created at grouped by day; y-axis: sum of total price).
+Then, create a filter, binding the id from the Riders table with the rider id in the Rides data.

 Once you save, you'll have a chart that updates whenever a new user is selected in the table.